ARMmbed/mbed-os-5-docs/docs/dev_tools/third_party.md

 ### Makefiles and mbed OS 2 projects

-When you export an mbed OS 2 project with a makefile exporter or an exporter that uses a makefile, you may have to modify the flags to remove some linker flags.
-You may see an error, like the one below, in your compiler output.
+When you export an mbed OS 2 project with a Makefile exporter or an exporter that uses a Makefile, you may have to modify the flags to remove some linker flags.
+You may see an error, such as the one below, in your compiler output.

 ```
 link: mbed_blinky.elf